 Unexplained weight loss

 Coughing up blood

-TB usually affects the lungs, but it can spread to other parts of your body, including your joints, spine, brain, and kidneys, and cause additional symptoms.
+TB usually affects the lungs.
+But it can spread to other parts of your body, such as your joints, spine, brain, and kidneys, and cause more symptoms.

-You also might have this test if you:
+You also may have this test if you:

 Have HIV or another disease that weakens your immune system